Justice League: Battle for Metropolis: Announcements

-On August 28, 2014, Six Flags officially announced Justice League: Battle for Metropolis would be added in 2015 to Six Flags Over Texas and Six Flags St. Louis.
+On August 28, 2014, Six Flags officially announced Justice League: Battle for Metropolis would be added in 2015 to Six Flags Over Texas and at then-named Six Flags St. Louis.
 In Six Flags Over Texas the ride would replace the Adventure Theater, while the Six Flags St. Louis attraction Scooby-Doo!
 Ghostblasters: The Mystery of the Scary Swamp ride would be replaced.
 Noticeable differences between Justice League: Alien Invasion 3D and Justice League: Battle for Metropolis include a motion-based ride system by Oceaneering International and the involvement of different DC Comics villains, Lex Luthor and The Joker, rather than Starro the Conqueror.

 On September 2, 2014, in an interview with Sally Corporation CEO John Wood, new details about the attraction were released.
 Six Flags Over Texas received ten ride vehicles, while Six Flags St. Louis received seven.
 The ride features two final chase scenes, as well as eight Digital 3D Screens inside the ride that are as large as 30 feet wide.

 On September 3, 2015, Six Flags announced Justice League: Battle for Metropolis would be added to Six Flags Great America and Six Flags México in 2016.

 On September 1, 2016, Six Flags announced Justice League: Battle for Metropolis would be added to Six Flags Magic Mountain, Six Flags Great Adventure, and Six Flags Over Georgia in 2017.
 It was announced that Magic Mountain's version would have a new alternate ending and the addition of Harley Quinn, who was briefly mentioned by the Joker in all four of the original rides.
 The Six Flags Over Georgia version becomes part of a new Metropolis-themed section that replaced the park's Cotton States Exposition and includes the adjacent Superman Ultimate Flight roller coaster.

 On November 14, 2018, it was announced that Justice League: Battle for Metropolis received the THEA Award for Outstanding Achievement (Attraction).
-Rich Hill, lead designer of JUSTICE LEAGUE: Battle for Metropolis and Creative Director for Sally Corporation states, “None of this would have been achieved without the super-hero team of artists, engineers and technicians Sally enlisted to complete this monumental mission.
-Congratulations to everyone who helped bring this over-the-top theme park attraction to life!
-"This all started 5 years ago as a promise Sally made to Six Flags to bring world-class storytelling experiences to their guests.
-We are overjoyed to see that the industry we love so much feels that we delivered on that promise.
-We like to think that moving forward, the seven JUSTICE LEAGUE dark rides we designed and built for the Six Flags chain will set a new bar for the level of quality, excitement and fun a regional park can offer in a family attraction."